This post may contain affiliate links.

-Chocolate No-Bake Cookies are definitely one of the time-tested family approved recipes.
+Chocolate peanut butter no bake cookies are definitely one of the time-tested family approved recipes.
 If you want to quickly make a batch of cookies to take to a potluck or family get together, then these are the cookies to make.
 They can even be make dairy and gluten free for those who have food allergies.

 If you have young children who want to learn how to cook, this recipe is also great for beginning cooks.
 Just a few simple ingredients and no baking.
 Great for kids to practice measuring.
 My 6-year-old son loves to help me make these.

 - 2 c. sugar

 - 1/2 c. milk

 - Pinch of salt

 *You can use either quick cooking or old fashioned oats for this recipe.
 I usually use old fashioned oats because I prefer the texture that old fashioned oats gives to these cookies.

 In a large sauce pan, combine sugar, baking cocoa, butter, and milk.
 Stir until all is dissolved and simmer for 2 minutes.